 Munnar, Chinnakanal and Thekkady are gems of the Idukki district of Kerala.
 I’d recommend at least 4 full days to explore Idukki –3 days in Munnar and Chinnakanal, and 1 day in Thekkady.
 If I can pick only one place to explore during the whole monsoon, Idukki would be it.
 Choose boating at the Anayirangal lake instead of the more touristy Matupetty dam.

+If you don’t have a lot of time, then visit the wonderful Wayanad, located only 275 km from Bangalore.
 Another quaint hill station you can visit in Kerala during the monsoon is Vagamon.

 How to reach?

 Located only 130 km from Kochi and 530 km from Bangalore, this is a great long weekend destination in India.
 If you don’t live in Bangalore you should take a flight to Kochi and then hire a cab from there.